matthew-ia/cayo/README.md

 ```

 ### Template File
 The Template file is required, and used to render all of your pages.
 The output will match this file's markup, but replace the cayo placeholders with the respective markup for each page.
 Your template file should be at root of the `src` directory, and be named `__template.svelte`.
-You can change the expected name with [a config option](docs/config-reference.md#templateName).
+You can change the expected name with [with the Cayo Config](docs/config-reference.md#templateName).

-This file is a Svelte component, so you can also import other Svelte components or use rendering logic.
-For example, you could render certain markup only for `development` and not `production` (i.e., during `cayo dev` vs. `cayo build`).
+This file is a Svelte component, so you can also import other Svelte components or add rendering logic.
+For example, you could render certain markup only for `development`, but not `production` (i.e., during `cayo dev` vs. `cayo build`).

 > **Note**<br>
-> Despite being a Svelte component, the Template file does not support the `<slot>` element, because it is prerendered by itself before it is used to prerender page components.
-The placeholder `%cayo.body%` replaces the usage for `<slot>` in a template file.
+> Despite being a Svelte component, the Template file does not support the `<slot>` element, because it itself is prerendered _before_ it is used to prerender page components.
+The placeholder `%cayo.body%` replaces the basic usage for `<slot>`.

 Template files support the following placeholders: